-One of my favourite animal handling placements was on a dairy farm, I learnt so much about the work a farmer does, got involved with all aspects and felt part of the team.
+One of my favourite animal handling placements was on a dairy farm, I learnt so much about the work a farmer does and felt part of the team.
 It was an insightful experience and feeding the calves and assisting in the birth of a calf was an amazing experience.

 My clinical placements so far have consisted of shadowing nurses and vets, but I have had a lot of opportunities to get involved.
-My highlights so far are scrubbing into surgery, discussing cases with vet staff to expand my knowledge and experiencing the role of an equine ambulatory vet which was an eye-opening experience.
+My highlights include scrubbing into surgery, discussing cases with vet staff to expand my knowledge and experiencing the role of an equine ambulatory vet which was an eye-opening experience.

 In July I will be going to the Maldives to work with sea turtles, I enjoy working with wildlife and this is going to be an amazing experience for me.

 I’m super excited to get started on the OneHealth Society, I have a lot of ideas and Surrey is a great place for me to action and fulfil them.

 I didn’t grow up around horses and hadn’t much exposure to them before starting at Surrey.
 The Equestrian and Polo Club is a great way for me to gain confidence around horses, meet new people and get involved.
 It's so much fun playing polo, you get on a horse and forget about everything else going on in the world.

 We went on a exotics practical in my second year to Merrist Wood College and it was such an amazing experience.
 We got to learn about and handle a range of exotic animals, my favourite being a bearded dragon and I felt complete joy.
 I’m so happy Surrey had this practical because it introduced me to exotics and made me realise I would like to work with exotic animals in the future.